20 Tips For Creating Pinterest Images That Convert Like Crazy

 11.)
 Use your logo:

 Your logo is a part of your brand, so use it everywhere, especially on your Pinterest images.
-If you don’t have it yet, then you can create it for Free or outsource it by paying someone of fiverr.com (it’s usually just $5).
+If you don’t have it yet, then you can create it for Free or outsource it by paying someone from fiverr.com (it’s usually just $5).

 Make sure your logo has your branded colors and fonts!

-In this video below I show you how to create a Free logo for yourself:
+In this video below, I show you how to create a Free logo for yourself:

 12.)
 Have a text overlay on your Pinterest images:

 You should always include a text overlay – your headline on pins.
 But besides the headline, you can also include a short description of the blog or even a bit more text (for example, in infographics).